g00glen00b/dimitri.codes/src/posts/2014-12-20-prototyping-spring-boot-angularjs/index.md

 ---
 title: "Rapid prototyping with Spring Boot and AngularJS"
 date: "2014-12-20"
+categories: ["Java", "Tutorials"]
+tags: ["AngularJS", "Spring", "Spring boot", "Web"]
 ---

-Recently I wrote an article about writing modern webapps with [Spring Data REST and AngularJS](http://wordpress.g00glen00b.be/spring-data-angular/ "Building modern webapps using Spring Data REST and AngularJS").
-It's not that hard to write, but it can be done even easier with Spring Boot as pointed out in the comments by [Greg Turnquist](http://wordpress.g00glen00b.be/spring-data-angular/#comment-1727795242).
+Recently I wrote an article about writing modern webapps with [Spring Data REST and AngularJS](/spring-data-angular/ "Building modern webapps using Spring Data REST and AngularJS").
+It's not that hard to write, but it can be done even easier with Spring Boot.
 I already planned on trying out Spring Boot after some [amazing articles](http://www.drissamri.be/blog/rest/building-your-own-linkshortener-api/) about Spring Boot by my colleague, [Driss](https://twitter.com/drams88).
 So now it's time to write an article about using Spring Boot myself.

 In this tutorial I'm going to show you how you can write a good looking, responsive full CRUD application in less than 150 lines of code (100 lines of Java code and 50 lines of JavaScript), all thanks to a great Java framework ([Spring](http://spring.io/)) and a great JavaScript framework ([AngularJS](https://angularjs.org/)).